 FirstService is the North American leader in residential property management and other essential property services to residential and commercial customers.
 We began independent operations on June 1, 2015 following the completion of the Spin-off, which included, among other things, the transfer to us of the FirstService Residential and FirstService Brands divisions of Old FSV, and the assets and liabilities referable thereto, as operated by Old FSV prior to June 1, 2015.
-Although we are a new company, we have operated a number of our businesses for decades.
+Prior to completion of the Spin-off, we did not carry on any active business and did not issue any shares.